← Back to Blog

 Before going live:

-• Error boundaries — wrap the chat component so a network error doesn't crash the whole page
+• Error boundaries: wrap the chat component so a network error does not crash the whole page

 What to Build Next